Milwaukee, WI (October 8, 2015) – Ryan Bauhs hired as Project Coordinator

 The PFlow team was not fazed by the complications.
 To ensure a level platform throughout travel, and to provide accurate positioning at loading and unloading points, a servo-hydraulic system was incorporated.
 Lifting is accomplished via six 12" bore telescopic hydraulic cylinders and a 75hp, 600-gallon hydraulic power unit delivering 160gpm.
 Oil is supplied to each cylinder through an independent hydraulic circuit with servo-proportional control valves for regulating flow.
 To track position, individual linear transducers are incorporated on each cylinder providing absolute position feedback to the multi-axis servo control module.
 Through this module, position, velocity, drive level, position error and many other values can be monitored in real time and plotted.
 The parameters for each axis can also be tuned independently.

 With absolute position data available for each cylinder, important safety-monitoring functions are possible.
 The system automatically stops travel if any cylinder axis fails to follow the prescribed path within a pre-set tolerance, or if an axis goes out of synchronization with any other axis.
 A programmable logic controller is used to link the servo-controller to the rest of the system, receiving signals from position switches and other input devices, monitoring system status and controlling the operation of the hydraulic power system and the safety features.
 Fault diagnostics and audible/visual alarms indicate action required by the operator, either to reset the system or call for service.
 If the platform drifts downward at the upper level, it will automatically re-level.

-It seems that no job (or load) is too big (or heavy) when Pflow puts its minds to it.
-The company also has lifts in operation handling diverse materials ranging from 50,000 pound paper rolls to 110,000 pound fuel cells.
+It seems that no job (or load) is too big (or heavy) when PFlow puts its minds to it.
+The company also has lifts in operation handling diverse materials ranging from 50,000 lbs. paper rolls to 110,000 lbs. fuel cells.